JiafangLi/MOGT/README.md

-# mogt
+# MOGT
 MOGT is a semi-supervised graph neural network that integrates the multi-omics data of genes and the topology information of biological networks.To construct the multi-omics representation graph, we represented genes as nodes and SNP-SNP interactions as edges.
 The node features were the multi-omics data of genes, including differential expression (DE), enhancer-promoter interactions (EPI) in patients and controls, and gene expression in five brain regions（Parietal Lobe, Frontal Lobe, Temporal Lobe, Cerebellum, and occipital Lobe）in adolescents and adults.

 ![image](https://github.com/JiafangLi/MOGT/blob/main/img/Framework.png)

 ## Documentation
-MOGT documentation is available through [Documentation](https://sunyolo.github.io/MOGT.github.io/).
+MOGT documentation is available through [Documentation](https://github.com/JiafangLi/MOGT/blob/main/README.md).

 ## Conda Environment
 MOGT was written in Python 3.8, and should run on any OS that support pytorch and pyg.